Do I even qualify for a loan?

 You’ve researched all the lending companies and are confident that you’re in the right position to go full steam ahead with the application, but you haven’t even considered the one potential problem standing in the way of this plan coming to fruition - Do I even qualify?

 The first thing to do when faced with this question is to check!
 Crazy I know, but you’re guaranteed to find the answer.
-In order to do this, you need note a few things down on paper of your own.
+In order to do this, you need to note a few things down on paper of your own.

 If you’re applying for a loan for a current business, bear in mind that the lifetime of the business thus far is a pertinent factor.
-Any business younger than one-year-old might have difficulty getting approved for a loan, where businesses older than a year will have a higher success rate.
+Any business younger than one-year-old might have difficulty getting approved for a loan, whereas businesses older than a year will have a higher success rate.

 What's my current credit score?

 The first step is to check your credit score.
 We all have one.
-We don’t all readily know what it is, but it’s there, deep in the binary of the money lending matrix!
+We don’t all ready know what it is, but it’s there, deep in the binary of the money lending matrix!
 Not sure how to go about this?
 You can obtain one at no cost from a multitude of websites, a few, namely Transunion, ITC, Credit bureau, etc. Once you know your score, you’ll have the first check done for whether you qualify or not.

 If you find that you have a good score you’re ready for the next step to determine whether you qualify.
 If you don’t, however, you can always consider other online methods where lenders make small business loans for those with bad credit.